laraveltherightway/laraveltherightway.github.io/_posts/04-02-19-controllers.md

 {
 ```

-## Use Resource Controllers unless you have any particular reason not to do so
+## You SHOULD Use Resource Controllers unless you have any particular reason not to do so

 Good
 ```